-On connecting power, the detector enters a warmup phase for approximately 60 seconds - during this period, your device not yet ready for operation.
+On connecting power, the Power LED will illuminate.
+The detector enters a warmup phase for approximately 60 seconds - during this time, Low, High & Sensor life Exceeded LEDs will flash until the unit is ready.

-Latched Relay Alarm
+Latched Relay Alarm & Reset

-The switch is left off as a factory set condition!
+$\triangle$ The switch is left off as a factory set condition